OWASP/www-project-developer-guide/draft/05-requirements/03-risk-profile.md

 Risks identified during threat assessment, for example through the risk profile or through threat modeling, should have solutions or remedies applied.

-There are four common ways to handle risk:
+There are four common ways to handle risk, often given the acronym TAME:

+1. Transfer: the risk is considered serious but can be transferred to another party

-1. Acceptance: the business is aware of the risk but has decided that no action needs to be taken;
+2. Acceptance: the business is aware of the risk but has decided that no action needs to be taken;
-    the risk is deemed acceptable
+    the level of risk is deemed acceptable

-2. Mitigation: the risk is considered serious enough to require implementation of security controls to remove the risk
+3. Mitigation: the risk is considered serious enough to require implementation of security controls to reduce the risk to an acceptable level

-3. Transferring: the risk is considered serious but can be transferred to another party

-4. Elimination: the risk can be avoided or removed completely, often by removing the object with which the risk is associated
+4. Eliminate / Avoid: the risk can be avoided or removed completely, often by removing the object with which the risk is associated

 Examples:

-1. Acceptance: sometimes a risk is low enough in priority or the outcome bearable that it is not worth mitigating, an example might be where the version of software is revealed but this is acceptable (or even desirable)

-2. Mitigation: it is usual to mitigate the impact of a risk, for example input sanitization or output encoding may be used for information supplied by an untrusted source, or the use of encrypted communication channels for transferring high risk information

-3. Transferring: a common example of transferring risk is the use of third party insurance in response to the risk of RansomWare.
+1. Transfer: a common example of transferring risk is the use of third party insurance in response to the risk of RansomWare.
     Insurance premiums are paid but losses to the business are covered by the insurance

+2. Acceptance: sometimes a risk is low enough in priority, or the outcome bearable, that it is not worth mitigating, an example might be where the version of software is revealed but this is acceptable (or even desirable)

+3. Mitigation: it is usual to mitigate the impact of a risk, for example input sanitization or output encoding may be used for information supplied by an untrusted source, or the use of encrypted communication channels for transferring high risk information

-4. Elimination: an example may be that an application implements legacy functionality that is no longer used, if there is a risk of it being exploited then the risk can be eliminated by removing this legacy functionality
+4. Eliminate: an example may be that an application implements legacy functionality that is no longer used, if there is a risk of it being exploited then the risk can be eliminated by removing this legacy functionality

 #### Further reading